-Interaction dynamics.
-Messinger et al. (2009) went on to describe early caregiver-infant interaction using a continuous measure of Duchenne smiling intensity derived from objective measurement of facial Action Unit intensity.
-This dynamic portrait of positive emotion uncovered variability in interactive synchrony at multiple temporal levels (see Figure 3).
-In Figure 3, changes in the zero-order correlation of infant and mother Duchenne smiling intensity illustrate variability in emotional synchrony over time.
+Messinger et al. (2009) went on to describe early caregiver-infant interaction using a continuous measure of Duchenne smiling intensity derived from objective measurement (p.
+309) of facial Action Unit intensity.
+This dynamic portrait of positive emotion uncovered variability in interactive synchrony at multiple temporal levels (see Figure 21.3).
+In Figure 21.3, changes in the zero-order correlation of infant and mother Duchenne smiling intensity illustrate variability in emotional synchrony over time.
 These changes suggest disruptions and repairs of emotional synchrony (Schore, 1994; Tronick & Cohn, 1989).
-Findings of dynamic changes in emotional synchrony are intriguing because a large body of research suggests that the degree to which parents adjust their own affective expressions to match those of their infants is associated with subsequent self-control, the internalization of social norms, and attachment security (Beebe et al., 2010; Kochanska, Forman, Aksan, & Dunbar, 2005; and see chapter HALBERSTADT, this volume).
+Findings of dynamic changes in emotional synchrony are intriguing because a large body of research suggests that the degree to which parents adjust their own affective expressions to match those of their infants is associated with subsequent self-control, the internalization of social norms, and attachment security (Beebe et al., 2010; Kochanska et al., 2005; Halberstadt et al., this volume).